 Forming the backbone of, and providing a major tourist attraction for Hong Kong, defined by Webster as "a fabulous animal", the dragons conjure up images of puff, fire and water.
 But that? dragon, with a lower case "d".

 Dragons were designed in 1929 by Johan Anker to provide an inexpensive family yacht to cruise around the Norwegian fjords, which explained why the earlier versions had two berths.
 Dragons quickly gained wide popularity throughout Europe and in 1948, the Dragon became an Olympic Class although she was replaced by Solings in 1974.
 In the modern day, Dragon sailors can be found all over the world, either racing or cruising.
 International Dragon racing takes place every October in Alexandria: in the Regatta Royale every September in Cannes; in February, Martinique; in April in Mallorca.

-Headquartered in the UK, the International Dragon Association has royal connection with its President King Constantine and the Vice-President HRH Prince Henrik of Denmark.
+Headquartered in the UK, the International Dragon Association IDA has royal connection with its President King Constantine and the Vice-President HRH Prince Henrik of Denmark.
 Attending any international race will almost always present an opportunity to meet some of the best sailors and personalities in the world and it is an exciting experience to be with them.
 There is even a rumour that Dennis Connors has bought a Dragon but this has yet to be confirmed.

 In Hong Kong Dragons race or sail every weekend of the year.
 Based currently at the Royal Hong Kong Yacht Club base at Port Shelter "Shelter Cove", our normal racing season lasts from September to May but we continue to race during the summer months.
 Most of the races take place on Saturday afternoon and Sunday (all day).

-Video of the Dragon Class Championships 2011:
+Video of the Dragon Class Championships 2016: